Course Selection for First Year Students

 Click here for more information for first-year students.

 Consult the guide below for a step-by-step approach to finding the courses that you should take for your first year in the BAS program.
-Note, the below information is for students who started their degree in the 2019/20 Academic year.
 If you want more information about how to actually add and drop courses using the website, as well as other general information about course selection and selection windows, click here.
 If you're looking for more information about your first year at Guelph, check out the official guide!

 Steps for Selecting Courses in Your First Semester: